-What is a value proposition?
 The value proposition is about how you create value for customers.

 In short, it describes the benefits customers can expect from your products and service, and how it can help them solve pain points and generate short and long-term gains.